Katerina Janouch

 Katerina Janouch (born Kateřina Janouchová; 22 February 1964) is a Swedish author, journalist and sexologist of Czech origin.
-She is primarily known for her children's books, but has also written about relationship, abuse, female genital mutilation and the political unrest of Sweden.
+She is primarily known for her children's books, but has also written about relationships, abuse, female genital mutilation and the political unrest of Sweden.

 Childhood

 Janouch was born in 1964 in Prague, then Czechoslovakia, and is the daughter of the nuclear scientist František Janouch and Ada Kolman, a professor of radiation biology.
 Her father, who supported Andrei Sakharov who won the Nobel Peace Prize in 1972-73 and opposed against the Communist regime, was excluded from the Communist Party and was then asked to emigrate.

 After a short period in Denmark in 1973, the family moved to Viggbyholm in the Stockholm suburb of Täby in 1974.
 Her father got to work at the Royal Institute of Technology and founded Charter 77.
 Janouch quickly learned Swedish, partly because she translated her father's political articles.